jma280/claude-use-cases/README.md

-# Real-World AI — A Living Portfolio
+# Real-World AI - A Living Portfolio

 I'm a product manager and cybersecurity leader.
-This repo is how I document my thinking, learning, and application of AI in real situations — not demos, not tutorials, not polished case studies.
+This repo is how I document my thinking, learning, and application of AI in real situations.
+Not demos, not tutorials, not polished case studies.

 Every entry here started as a real problem I was trying to solve.
 Some are tools I built with Claude.
 Some are PM frameworks or lessons I picked up along the way.
 All of it is meant to show how I think, how I work, and how I approach new technology.